-My husband loves these traditionally spiced hot cross buns.
+Just look at these traditionally spiced hot cross buns.
 Perfect for Easter or any time in the year, thanks to Delamere Dairy for this delicious recipe!
-I need to have a go at a vegan version for myself.

 For the buns